 Method 1: Extract Data from Windows If You Are Dual Booting Windows and Mac OS X

 New Macs are always equipped with the ability to run Windows.
-If you are dual booting Windows OS and Mac OS X, boot computer from Windows if it works well, and then transfer all useful files from Macbook to external disk.
+If you are dual booting Windows OS and Mac OS X, boot computer from Windows if it works well, and then transfer data out from crashed Macbook Pro to external disk.

 Apple says “when you’re using Windows, you can open and view files on the OS X partition.
 To modify a file, copy it to your Windows partition“.
 That largely means we are able to copy files of Mac partition (HFS+) from Windows.
 For more details, please see Share data between OS X and Windows.
 Nevertheless, I’m not very sure about this method since I haven’t tested it (I’m not dual booting).
 So just try it.
 If it finally turned out that you are not allowed to copy files of Mac partition from Windows platform, you have to make use of third party programs which install a proper read/write file system driver, but these programs are always chargeable.